flaxmans/CompBio_on_git/Labs/Lab02/Lab_Week2.md

 3. In your terminal, `cd CompBioLabsAndHomework` (i.e., cd into that new directory)
 4. Are you sure you are in the new directory you just created?
 If yes, then initiate a new git repository.
 Do you remember the command to initiate a new repository?
-5. Working in your CompBioLabsAndHomework directory, make a new directory called "Lab02"
+5. Working in your CompBioLabsAndHomework directory, make a new directory called "`Labs`" (no quotes, of course; note `mkdir` command above)
-6. cd into Lab02
+6. `cd` into `Labs`
+7. make a new directory called "`Lab02`" (i.e., `Lab02` should be a sub-directory of `Labs`)
-7. Put your plain-text cookie recipe in this directory
+8. Put your plain-text cookie recipe in the `Lab02` directory
-8. Check `git status`.
+9. Check `git status`.
 What do you see?
-9. Add and commit all the files in this directory.
-You may have to cd up to the parent directory to do so.
-Do you remember the steps for adding and committing?
-Don't forget the commit message!
-Also, if you are in the "Lab02" folder, you will most likely need to cd up
+10. Add and commit all the files in this directory.  *Do you remember the steps for adding and committing?
+Don't forget the commit message!*
-10. Edit your cookie recipe in some way.
+11. Edit your cookie recipe in some way.
 Save, add, and commit.
-11. Repeat the previous step a few times (so that you have a few commits)
+12. Repeat the previous step a few times (so that you have a few commits)

+**NOTES** about adding and committing related to your current working directory:
++ Your current working directory has to be `CompBioLabsAndHomework` or one of its children to use git commands with this repo.
++ As long as your current working directory is `CompBioLabsAndHomework` or one of its children, the `git status` and `git commit` commands should work.
+For `git add`, note that you will have to specify a proper path to the file if it is not in your current working directory.
+For example if your current working directory were `../CompBioLabsAndHomework/Labs/Lab02/`, then you could simply do `git add CookieRecipe.txt` (assuming it's in that repo).
+However, if your current working directory were `../CompBioLabsAndHomework/`, then to stage the same file for a commit you would have to do `git add Labs/Lab02/CookieRecipe.txt`.

 <hr>